Paywall: Newspapers disabling the paywall

 Some newspapers have removed their paywall from blocking content covering emergencies.
-When Hurricane Irene hit the United States' east coast in late August 2011, The New York Times declared that all storm related coverage, accessed both online and through mobile devices, would be free to readers.
+When Hurricane Irene hit the East Coast of the United States in late August 2011, The New York Times declared that all storm related coverage, accessed both online and through mobile devices, would be free to readers.
 The New York Times' assistant managing editor, Jeff Roberts, discusses the paper's decision, stating: "[w]e are aware of our obligations to our audience and to the public at large when there is a big story that directly impacts such a large portion of people."
 In his article discussing the removal of paywalls, Sonderman commends The New York Times action, stating that, while a publisher "commits to a paywall as the best business strategy for his news company, there may be some stories or subjects which carry such importance and urgency that it is irresponsible to withhold them from nonsubscribers."

 Similarly in 2020, a large number of outlets exempted stories relating to the COVID-19 pandemic from their paywalls as a public service, and to combat misinformation relating to the virus.
 In April 2020, Canadian newspaper group Postmedia went further and temporarily removed its paywall from all content in April 2020, with a sponsorship from a fast food chain.